Children’s Rights In The UAE

 The UAE is committed to supporting the rights of children worldwide through a comprehensive humanitarian aid programme – which has included investing in overseas hospitals, distributing medicines and widening educational opportunities across borders.

 The UAE is one of the main contributors to the Bill and Melinda Gates Foundation’s programme, which provides polio vaccines in Pakistan.
 Indeed, over eight years, the UAE provided more than 583 million vaccines to Pakistan, which benefited more than 102 million children.
 The UAE is also proud to have played a significant role in widening children’s access to essential vaccines in Afghanistan and Syrian refugee camps in Jordan.
 In 2017, the UAE collaborated with UNICEF and other partners to support the education of 20 million children in 59 countries.
 In 2020, the UAE reiterated its commitment to protecting the rights of children globally before the UN Security Council, and emphasised the impact of the COVID-19 pandemic on children living in conflict zones.
 The UAE pledged $100 million to the Global Partnership for Education (GPE) to support the development of educational programs in developing countries over a five-year period from 2021.
 In 2021, Dubai Cares provided financial support to projects in 26 African countries to ensure students can remain in school and complete their education.
 In 2023, the UAE pledged $10.5 million to the Early Childhood Development Centres project in Columbia leading to remarkable advancements in primary education and health infrastructure.
-Also in 2023, the UAE issued an initiative to host children from the Gaza Strip and provide them with medical treatment as part of the UAE’s continued efforts to offer relief to the Palestinian people during the ongoing conflict, as well as its wider initiative to offer relief to vulnerable citizens in various countries and conflict zones.
+Also in 2023, the UAE issued an initiative to host children from the Gaza Strip and provide them with medical treatment as part of the UAE’s continued efforts to offer relief to the Palestinian people during the ongoing conflict, This is part of its wider initiative to offer relief to vulnerable citizens in various countries and conflict zones.